StochSS/stochss/README.md

 ## Quickstart

+- Add any existing files or directories you want to work with to the directory StochSS/persistent_data.
+This directory is accessible in the StochSS client root directory.
+IMPORTANT: any files or directories you create in the local StochSS client will only be saved from one session to the next if they are in this directory.

 - Build and run the stochss notebook server: `make`

 - Once your terminal calms down you'll see a link to your server that looks something like this: `127.0.0.1:8888/?token=X8dSfd...`

 - Navigate to that link and get started!